vhugorod/useful-commands/git-commands.md

 This command is used to create an emprty Branch, example: I have the API whitch one project and I have Web project which is another project.

+## git rm -r NOMEDOARQUIVO
+Usage: `git rm -r NOMEDOARQUIVO`

+This command is used to delete a file or directory from local tracking git.
+It helps us to delete files from remote origin(GITHUB).

 ## Useful Link

 https://dzone.com/articles/top-20-git-commands-with-examples